Vendinois/JSON_Beef/README.md

 - JSON_Beef_Test: A program to test the objects and methods from the JSON_Beef lib.
 - lib: The JSON_Beef library.

-The JSON_Beef library depends on the Beef Extensions Library that can be found here: [Beef Extensions Library](https://github.com/Jonathan-Racaud/Beef-Extensions-Lib).
+The JSON_Beef_Test program depends on the Beef Extensions Library that can be found here: [Beef Extensions Library](https://github.com/Jonathan-Racaud/Beef-Extensions-Lib).

 ## Adding JSON_Beef to your project
 1. Clone the Beef Extensions Library in the location of your choice.